Selected Fellows join a comprehensive program through which they receive full financial and personal developmental support to:

 Fellowships are built around summer internships with organizations advancing peace, social justice, and global citizenship in a variety of ways, all around the world:

 - Internships ideally span 8-10 weeks.
 Fellows are expected to work full time (35-40 hours per week) for their host organization.
+This varies for international partnerships and research projects.

 - The CPGC covers Fellows’ expenses, including travel, local transportation, required vaccinations, visas, food, and housing; CPGC also provides the summer earnings expectation for students who have that stipulation in their financial aid packages.